Disney buying Fox film, TV units for $52 billion in digital push

 SKY‘S FUTURE

 Through Fox’s stake in the Hulu video streaming service, Disney will assume majority control of one of Netflix’s main competitors.
-Hulu is also partially owned by Comcast Corp (CMCSA.O) and Time Warner Inc (TWX.N).
+Hulu is also partially owned by Comcast Corp and Time Warner Inc.

 A majority of antitrust experts contacted by Reuters said the deal would likely win approval from U.S. antitrust authorities, although the U.S. Department of Justice may require asset sales or conditions, they said.